renatoalmeidamartins/SecEngDec2025/README.md

 # Last day task!
 - Please go to [https://www.aws.training/account/transcript/Archived](https://www.aws.training/account/transcript/Archived) and confirm your class has the status "Completed".
-If it has "No show" status, let me know to fix that.
+If it has "No show" or "In progress" status, let me know to fix that.

 ## Labs and learning materials